How well do you know your customers? In today’s increasingly competitive business landscape, customer research has become a necessity.

 Free market research tools are a great way to dip your toes into the industry.
 However, there will always be limitations when you don’t pay for the data.
 If you’re serious about market research, you’re going to want to pay for premium access.
 These are the best paid market research tools to use.

 So far, we’ve only discussed secondary data sources.
-A primary data source would involve gathering results directly from people through surveys.
+A primary data source would involve gathering results yourself from customers and members of your target audience through surveys.

-These plans are great for making, distributing, and analyzing surveys.
+Any of the company’s plans are great for making, distributing, and analyzing surveys.
 Importantly, all users can get 24/7 LiveChat support, which is a huge asset.
-Surveys can be sent through a variety of means including email, links, social media, embedded text, etc. Analysis can be done in-app or through an export.
+Surveys can be sent through a variety of means, including email, links, social media, embedded text, etc. Analysis can be done in-app or through an export.

 - 24/7 LiveChat support for all